-During the fall season, apples and pumpkin seem to be amplified in people’s minds when they think of dessert.
-However, after a warm summer of berries, pineapple and stone fruit cobblers, crisps and crumbles, doesn’t chocolate need to start peaking its luscious head out of the kitchen?
-With Halloween just a few short weeks away, ooey-gooey desserts that are simplistic in nature, and linger on your tongue better than a Snicker’s Bar always come to the forefront of my mind.
+During the fall season apples and pumpkin seem to be in the forefront of people’s minds, especially when they think of dessert.
+However, after a summer of berries, pineapple, and stone fruit treats like cobblers, crisps and crumbles, chocolate has a place in the kitchen.
+Halloween is just a few short weeks away, and gooey sweets that linger on your tongue better than a Snicker’s are always popular.

 1 pound dark chocolate, chopped